Nomex® vs Kevlar®

 This seemingly small difference dramatically alters how the polymer chains align.

 Para-aramid fibers form highly ordered, rigid molecular chains with high crystallinity, producing extremely high tensile strength and modulus.
-Examples include Kevlar® Para-Aramid Fiber and Technora® Aramid Fiber, which are widely used in structural reinforcement applications.
+A leading example is Kevlar® which is widely used in structural reinforcement, ballistic protection, and high-strength industrial applications.

 Meta-aramid fibers form less rigid molecular structures that prioritize thermal stability, flame resistance, and long-term durability in high-temperature environments.
-The most widely known meta-aramid is Nomex® Meta-Aramid Fiber, commonly used in protective textiles and heat-resistant fabrics.
+The most widely known example is Nomex®, commonly used in protective textiles, insulation, and heat-resistant fabrics.

 The most significant performance difference between para-aramid and meta-aramid fibers is mechanical strength.